TSWorld1314/LLVM-of-Fibonacci/README.md

 # Build Project

-First you should set LLVM_DIR as your llvm project of build folder of lib folder of cmake folder.like this:
+First you should set LLVM_DIR as your llvm project of build folder of lib folder of cmake folder.

+Like this:
     `set(LLVM_DIR "D:/llvm-project-14.0.6.src/build/lib/cmake/llvm")`
 in your CMakeLists.txt.
 Second you should build this project: